TimMangan/App-Info/docs/Windows/Zoom/Client/InstallConfigure.md

 This identifies the most commonly interesting configuration items in the application.

-* The MSI installer installed into Program Files (x86).
+* The MSI installer installed into Program Files or (x86).
 * The installer adds an extra shortcut to the desktop.

 ## Installed Components worth noting